 Our staff and research students bring together core competencies in materials, mechanics and structural engineering, with expertise in statistical methods, informatics and decision theory.
 We have established collaborations with a variety of industry partners, enabling us to analyse real data from critical infrastructure assets and to influence the development of industry guidelines on design, inspection and maintenance.

 - Asset integrity management of transport and water infrastructure networks

 - Infrastructure monitoring and data analytics

-- Innovative construction materials and their durability
+- Innovative construction materials

-- Robustness & progressive collapse of structures
+- Robustness and progressive collapse of structural systems

 - Urban systems growth modelling and nature-based solutions.

 Reader in Construction Materials, Director of Learning and Teaching for Civil and Environmental Engineering